 If there is one description for Series 3 of PBS Masterpiece Mystery’s Sherlock it is must be over the top.
-The entire season came back with so much gusto and overzealous joy for Sherlock’s return with the stylized bits as well as the action segments of the show that it almost became a sensory overload.
+The entire season came back with so much gusto and overzealous joy for Sherlock’s return that the stylized bits as well as the action segments of the show that it almost became a sensory overload.
 And while it didn’t work for the much too busy “The Empty Hearse,” “His Last Vow” was overdone to stunning effect.

 The Hans Blofeld-type character was finally revealed in this episode as Magnussen, a fairly creepy individual blackmailing people while licking a side of their face newspaper magnate who had vast amounts of personal information on just about everyone in Britain.
 He is detestable in every sense of the word.
 And Sherlock has tasked himself with bringing down the much too powerful Magnussen, despite warnings from Mycroft (or Mike, as his parents call him).

 But, like the rest of Series 3, “His Last Vow” is more concerned with the relationship between Sherlock and Watson and Watson and his new wife Mary than with the actual solving of the crime.
 Luckily the episode masterfully wove the two together without having to use a plot device like last week’s “The Sign of Three.”
 And because of that storytelling, even though flashing between the past and the present was done a tad too often, made this the most gripping and surprising episode of Sherlock to date.
 And, maybe just as importantly, all of the stylized portions of the show – no matter how crazy or over the top they became – all fit within the context of the plot.